Dhrutube/DS3-LocalLens/README.md

          * Sentiment group: Positive reviews vs. Negative reviews (based on star ratings)
       * This segmentation allowed us to compare how customer priorities differ across geographic and business contexts.

+2. Text Processing
+      * Extracted bigrams (two-word phrases) to capture more meaningful expressions such as “fast service” or “friendly staff”
+      * We used TF-IDF (Term Frequency–Inverse Document Frequency) to identify phrases that were important within each review group.

+3. Extracting Key Themes
+      * For each segment (e.g., Urban Restaurants – Positive Reviews), we computed the top 20 bigrams with the highest TF-IDF scores.
+These phrases represent themes that frequently appear in that segment's reviews while remaining distinctive compared to other reviews.
+         * Examples of extracted phrases include: fast service, friendly staff, slow service
+         * These phrases were then compiled into a dataset used for visualization in Tableau.

 ## Tableau Dashboard